ryanhaining/cppitertools/README.md

 ---------

 Continually "yields" containers similar to pairs.
-They are basic structs with a .index and a .element, and also work with structured binding declarations.
+They are basic structs with a an index in .first, and the element in .second, and also work with structured binding declarations.
 Usage appears as:

 ```c++